yakzi/BudgetAPI/README.md

 * [Screenshots](#screenshots)

 ## Introduction
-Web api, which allows user to register, login, add incomes and expenses
+Web api, which allows user to register, login, add incomes and expenses.
+<h2> This project is made for learning purpose - mostly JWT, and it's under development, so some parts of the code may look weird right now </h2>

 ## Features
 Already done: